btn-group/squid-smart-contract-hub/README.md

 # Squid Smart Contract Hub (FireSquid edition)

-This is a squid template for indexing Ink!-based contracts, supported e.g. by the Astar and Shibuya network.
-This template indexes a sample ERC-20 Ink!-based smart contract token transfers over the [Shibuya network](https://docs.astar.network/docs/quickstart/endpoints) and serves them via graphql API.
+This squid tracks the events of the Groups smart contract on Aleph Zero and serves them via graphql API.

-For more details, inspect [Squid SDK docs](https://docs.subsquid.io/), including the [dedicated page on Ink! support](https://docs.subsquid.io/substrate-indexing/wasm-support) and the [Ink! indexing tutorial](https://docs.subsquid.io/tutorials/create-a-wasm-processing-squid/).

 Dependencies: Node.js, Docker.